MicrosoftDocs/VBA-Docs/word/Concepts/Objects-Properties-Methods/connect-an-item-in-the-data-store-to-a-sql-server-database.md

 Word enables you to generate documents by creating data-driven solutions.
 You can create a template document that includes a custom XML part and use content controls to bind to custom XML data by using XML mapping.
 Although the term  _template_ is used in this context, this document is not a Word template, but shares some characteristics of a Word template document.
 Then you can create a managed web-based application to build a new document based on the template document.
 The managed web-based application opens the template document, retrieves data from a Microsoft SQL Server database to build a new custom XML part, replaces the template document's custom XML part with the new part, and saves the template document as a new Word document.

 This walkthrough explains how to build a new template document and how to create a server-side application that generates documents that display data that is stored in a Microsoft SQL Server database.
-To build this application, you will complete the following two tasks:
+To build this application, you'll complete the following two tasks:

 1. Create a Word template document.